corneliusio/calio/README.md

 ```

 ### select
-This event fires whenever the selects a new date and is passed the full selection of the current Calio instance.
+This event fires whenever the user selects a new date and is passed the full selection of the current Calio instance.

 ```js
 const calio = new Calio(el);